andrew/ultimate-awesome/README.md

 - [awesome-mysql-performance](https://github.com/Releem/awesome-mysql-performance) - 🔥 A curated list of awesome links related to MySQL / MariaDB / Percona performance tuning.
 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [awesome-ai](https://github.com/hades217/awesome-ai) - A curated list of artificial intelligence resources (Courses, Tools, App, Open Source Project).
+- [awesome-chatbots](https://github.com/JStumpp/awesome-chatbots) - A curated list of awesome Chatbot services and resources.
 - [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
 This repository is still being continuously improved.
 - [awesome-multi-modal-reinforcement-learning](https://github.com/opendilab/awesome-multi-modal-reinforcement-learning) - A curated list of Multi-Modal Reinforcement Learning resources (continually updated).
 - [awesome-steam](https://github.com/scholtzm/awesome-steam) - 😎 A curated list of packages and resources regarding Steam development.